Sound technical content, curated with aloha by

 1999

-Ed. note Yes, Candy, there are (at least) two different Tarn-X products; we hear there is/was a "Brass Glaze", but that it is hard to find and was probably discontinued.
+Ed. note: Yes, Candy, there were (at least) two different Tarn-X products; there was a "Brass Glaze", but apparently it was discontinued.

 Q. I am looking for something to remove the lacquer finish from a brass piece.
 I have a vintage brass light which is not lacquered and has therefore obtained a nice tarnished finish, attached to a new brass rod and ceiling plate which is lacquered and won't tarnish and therefore looks too new next to the vintage piece.
 Is there something I can wipe on the new brass to remove the lacquer so it will tarnish and match the old brass?
 Also, if the new brass piece is just brass plated, will it still tarnish?
 I appreciate any feedback you can give me.